replaytv/colortv-docs/colortv/docs/androidTVSDK.md

 recommendationConfig.setUpNextLayout(Device device, @LayoutResource int layoutResId);
 ```

 This method is used to set a custom UpNext layout for specified device type.
-You can use in that layout some specified views with proper ids which will be handled by sdk, and some recommendations data will be injected into them, but you can also add as many additional views as you want.
+You can use some specified views with proper ids in that layout, which will be handled by the sdk (some recommendations data will be injected into them), but you can also add as many additional views as you want.

 Most of the available handled views are outlined on the following image: